SaucyExodus/Capstone-Project/README.md

    ```sh
    chmod 400 "path/to/KeyPair.pem"
    ```
+2. Find the Public IPv4 DNS:
+   - Click on your EC2 instance from the dashboard.
+   - Locate and copy the Public IPv4 DNS from the Instance Summary.
+It will look like:
+     ```
+     ec2-user@ec2-0-0-0-0.us-east-2.compute.amazonaws.com
+     ```
-2. Use the following command to SSH into your instance:
+3. Use the following command to SSH into your instance replacing the path to key and IPv4 DNS with your values:
    ```sh
    ssh -i “path/to/KeyPair.pem” ec2-user@ec2-0-0-0-0.us-east-2.compute.amazonaws.com
    ```
-3. To find the Public IPv4 DNS:
-   - Click on your EC2 instance from the dashboard.
-   - Locate and copy the Public IPv4 DNS from the Instance Summary.

 ## Creating AWS RDS Instance